Gexkill/sweng2/RASD/src/index.md

     * The system must interact with the old system to do that.
 * [G2] Allows taxi drivers to precise to the system if they are available or not:
     * The system must be able to detect the taxi's location according to the taxi's GPS.
-    * The system must be able to determine the appropriate queue for the taxi driver according to it's position.
+    * The system must be able to determine the appropriate queue for the taxi driver according to its position.
     * The system must put the taxi driver in the appropriate queue when the taxi client becomes available.
     * The system must remove the taxi driver from the appropriate queue if he becomes unavailable.
-    * The system must communicate to the driver it's position in the waiting queue.
+    * The system must communicate to the driver its position in the waiting queue.
 * [G3] Taxi drivers should receive a notification for incoming request:
     * The system must be able to forward an incoming request to the appropriate taxi driver.
     * The system must be able to alert a taxi driver when a request is incoming.